Violin Concerto No. 1 (Prokofiev): History

 There were also the musical tastes of the Parisian public to consider.
 Audience members, especially those who came to Koussevitzky concerts, wanted modern music with a certain amount of shock value.
 The fact that The Rite of Spring had failed a decade earlier was relative—the choreography had been a failure; the music was a success, as proved a few months later when it was heard enthusiastically in concert.
 While Paris welcomed spiked dissonant works such as the ballet Chout (The Buffoon) and the Scythian Suite, the First Violin Concerto was simply too Romantic in tone for their preferences.
 The composer Georges Auric even called the work "Mendelssohnian."

 The premiere of the work in the Soviet Union is also worth noting since it was given just three days after the Paris premiere by two 19-year-olds, Nathan Milstein and Vladimir Horowitz.
 Horowitz played the orchestral part on the piano.
 Milstein later wrote in his memoirs, From Russia to the West, "I feel that if you have a great pianist like Horowitz playing with you, you don't need an orchestra."
 Milstein and Horowitz also introduced Karol Szymanowski's First Violin Concerto at the same concert.

+In 1979, Jerome Robbins's ballet Opus 19/The Dreamer, choreographed to the concerto, premiered at New York City Ballet, with Mikhail Baryshnikov and Patricia McBride leading the cast.